Blood clots during menstruation: what to do?

 - A submucosal fibroid;

-In most cases, blood clots in menstruation are not serious.
-Blood clots or loose pieces of flesh should not worry you, especially if they are smaller than 2.5 cm.
-If they are larger than that, seek professional advice.
-Also, if you experience bleeding during pregnancy or menopause, see your doctor even if the discharge does not contain blood clots.
+In most cases, blood clots during menstruation are not serious.
+Blood clots or loss of pieces of flesh are nothing to worry about, especially if they measure less than 2.5 cm.
+Beyond this size, seek professional advice.
+Similarly, if bleeding occurs during pregnancy or menopause, consult your doctor even if the discharge does not contain blood clots.

-Blood clots in menstruation appear when the flow is heaviest (one or two days).
-In this case, your body is not able to secrete enough natural anticoagulant to thin your period.
-A large blood clot in the period can also be seen in the morning, because the flow has more difficulty being evacuated at night and therefore coagulates.
+Period blood clots appear when the flow is heaviest (one or two days).
+In this case, your body is unable to secrete enough natural anticoagulant to thin the menstrual fluid.
+A large blood clot in the period can also be seen in the morning, as the flow has more difficulty being evacuated at night and therefore coagulates.
 The heavier a woman's period, the more prone she may be to the phenomenon.

-- What are the causes of and solutions for light periods?
+- Scanty periods: what are the causes and solutions?

-- Mycosis and menstruation: how to treat them?
+- Mycosis and menstruation: how to treat it?

 - Itching before the period: how to reduce it?

-- Hormones and periods: what happens during the menstrual cycle?
+- Hormones and menstruation: what happens during the menstrual cycle?